-• On May 5, 2021, Labor provided the Comptroller's office with a list of 3,316 claimants, for a distribution of \$3,316,000, an increase of 10.9 percent over the April cumulative distribution.
+• On June 4, 2021, Labor provided the Comptroller's office with a list of 3,316 claimants (through May 28, 2021), for a distribution of \$3,316,000, an increase of 10.9 percent over the April cumulative distribution.
 In total, distributions total \$33,848,000, for 33,848 total claimants.
 The department has also posted a message to its website explaining the grant to the public, along with an accompanying link for more information about the RELIEF Act.
 Supplemental Budget #5 included an additional \$8 million in federal funding to support this program, above the original Recovery Now allocation of \$32 million.
-An additional payment distribution will be made by the end of the current week.
+June's payment will be reported at the beginning of July.